Generic Naked Singularities in Vaidya Spacetimes: Conclusions

 Notice that this topology has the minimal fineness in $m$, and therefore in the initial data induced on some complete spacelike hypersurface, required to capture ``closeness" in $G$ (given (\ref{equation:curvature})), and hence the implicit matter distribution.
 In such a reasonable topology, the subset of Vaidya spacetimes exhibiting globally naked singularities has nonempty interior.
 We note that, since $m(v)$ is not required to level off, this observation is true both in and outside of the asymptotically flat context: the hypothesis of Proposition \ref{proposition:globallynaked}{\it (i)} can be met even while $\lim_{v \to \infty} m(v) = \infty$.

 These observations are significant because they add to the small list of examples wherein naked singularities are apparently generic (at least, within spherical symmetry), this conclusion being made tractable due to the Vaidya spacetimes' relative simplicity-- compared, say, to Tolman-Bondi models.
-Though the genericness is within the class of Vaidya spacetimes, varying within this class does not seem meaningfully more restrictive than varying initial data in a manner consistent with a particular ``fundamental" matter field.
-One hopes for the sake of weak cosmic censorship, of course, that this genericness is destroyed by perturbing outside of spherical symmetry.
+Though the genericness is within the class of Vaidya spacetimes, varying within this class does not seem meaningfully more restrictive than varying initial data in a manner consistent with a particular ``fundamental" matter field, in regards to degrees of freedom.
+One hopes for the sake of potential implications on weak cosmic censorship, of course, that this genericness is destroyed by perturbing outside of spherical symmetry.
 While the physical heuristic that slow accumulation allows an escaping signal certainly seems independent of spherical symmetry, it may well be that the singularity's forming early enough for it to be the source of such a signal depends critically on spherical symmetry's generically allowing the perfect focusing of matter shells at the origin.

-While the Vaidya spacetimes are clearly in violation of the physical spirit of the Weak Cosmic Censorship Conjecture, they are apparently outside the technical scope of current rigorous formulations of the conjecture as an initial value problem (see, e.g.\@ \cite{waldgr}, \cite{christodoulou1999global}), as they do not a priori stipulate a specific matter field coupling to the Einstein equation to yield a PDE governing how the spacetime can be evolved from initial data.
-Since these spacetimes satisfy the dominant energy condition, however, and since the complete suite of fundamental physical matter fields is not known, one might argue they have just as much claim to exhibiting physical behavior as do toy matter models.
-Further, it is clear from the manner in which our (and many others') analysis has proceeded that the physical evaluation of cosmic censorship in examples is often most naturally done in regards to the totality of a spacetime and its structure, rather than through initial data and evolutions thereof.
-In a forthcoming publication, we put forward a more comprehensive formulation of the conjecture which is better aligned with this perspective, and hence more naturally accommodates the physically objectionable behavior demonstrated here.
+While the Vaidya spacetimes are clearly in violation of the physical spirit of the Weak Cosmic Censorship (WCC) Conjecture, they are apparently outside the technical scope of current rigorous formulations of the conjecture as an initial value problem (see, e.g.\@ \cite{christodoulou1999global, waldgr}), as they do not a priori stipulate a specific matter field coupling to the Einstein equation to yield a PDE governing how the spacetime can be evolved from initial data.
+Since these spacetimes satisfy the DEC, however, and since the complete suite of fundamental physical matter fields is not known, one might argue they have just as much claim to exhibiting physical behavior as do toy matter models.